You get a book, you read it. From the beginning, of course. So i did.

 Marks in My Bible, or Marks on Me?

 As i went through, i marked any passage that "hit" me with my colored markers.
 Since then, i've learned this sort of thing is called "kisses of the King."
-(Less concise, you might also want to look here.)
+(Less concise, you might also want to look here.)i was "well-kissed" that first time through.

 But the colorful markings don't really mean anything. i learned that Sunday school lessons are oversimplified.
 We miss the good stuff, like the Minor Prophets, Pastoral Epistles, and Proverbs/Ecclesiastes.